 One of the highlights of cycling on the road, whether it is in your hometown or any town, village or city on the other side of the world, is that you are immersed in the local culture.
 For better or worse, you see the essence of the places through which you are travelling.
 You could be in a “cookie-cutter” type neighborhood in the suburbs, or on the most densely populated streets of a city centre, or on a tiny road passing by endless farmland.
 Roads can also be amazing engineering feats in their own right.
 Incredible switchback roads through the mountains, isolated roads through difficult terrain connecting remote communities, or small single lane roads weaving between villages avoiding main arterial roads.

 So if you’re planning a long distance ride, spend some time researching the best roads and trails that exist along the way.
 You’ll want to find secondary roads that still lead you on a fairly direct route to where you’re headed.
 You’ll also want to read up on bicycle road safety.
 You can also take a look at The Great Trail, as it exemplifies the ideal combination of trails and roads in order to travel across a country.

-So many opportunities for adventure await on The Great Trail, on greenway, waterway and roadway!
+So many opportunities for adventure await on The Great Trail of Canada, on greenways, waterways and roadways!

 German #tourdafrique rider Marie had a fan club following her up the hill today. #Tanzania #cycleafrica #bikepacking #thisisadventure #outsideisfree #havenolimits #passionpassport #cycling #roadsweride #stravacycling #visualsoflife #machineforfreedom #biketour #cyclingphotos #wanderlust #exploremore #doyoutravel #worldbybike #rubbersideup #rideschwalbe